 What type of interview does Yale SOM use for MBA admissions?

-Yale SOM Exchange
+The Yale SOM Community

 Yale SOM Class Profile

 Applicants can apply to Yale SOM during one of three rounds of admission; these typically occur in mid-September, early January and mid-April.
-The admissions committee requires that applicants submit a completed online application form covering personal and biographical information, a résumé, two letters of recommendation, and transcripts from all academic institutions attended.
+The admissions committee requires that applicants submit a completed online application form covering personal and biographical information, a résumé, two letters of recommendation, a video response, and transcripts from all academic institutions attended.
 Applicants must also submit a GMAT or GRE score report, and typically a $250 application fee.
 Application fees are priced on a sliding scale depending on the applicant’s income.
 Interviews are conducted by invitation only and are required for admission to the MBA program.
 Applicants may be interviewed by members of the Yale SOM admissions committee or trained second-year students.

 Applicants who have displayed commitment to encouraging diversity in American businesses may also apply to Yale through the Consortium for Graduate Study in Management.